Coleman Barks

-Coleman Barks (born April 23, 1937) is an American poet, and former literature faculty at the University of Georgia.
+Coleman Barks (born April 23, 1937) is an American poet and former literature faculty member at the University of Georgia.
 Although he neither speaks nor reads Persian, he is a popular interpreter of Rumi, rewriting the poems based on other English translations.

 Early life and education

 Barks is a native of Chattanooga, Tennessee.
-He attended the Baylor School as a teenager, then studied collegiately at the University of North Carolina and the University of California, Berkeley.
+He attended the Baylor School, then the University of North Carolina at Chapel Hill and the University of California, Berkeley.

 Barks was a student of the Sufi Shaykh Bawa Muhaiyaddeen.

 Career

 Barks taught literature at the University of Georgia for three decades.

 Barks makes frequent international appearances and is well known throughout the Middle East.
 Barks' work has contributed to an extremely strong following of Rumi in the English-speaking world.
 Due to his work, the ideas of Sufism have crossed many cultural boundaries over the past few decades.
 Barks received an honorary doctorate from University of Tehran in 2006.

 He has also read his original poetry at the Geraldine R. Dodge Poetry Festival.
-In March 2009, Barks was inducted to the Georgia Writers' Hall of Fame.
+In March 2009, Barks was inducted into the Georgia Writers' Hall of Fame.